coreos/docs/os/cluster-architectures.md

 For small clusters, between 3-9 machines, running etcd on all of the machines allows for high availability without paying for extra machines that just run etcd.

-Getting started is easy &mdash; a single CL Config can be used to provision all machines on your cloud provider.
+Getting started is easy &mdash; a single CL Config can be used to provision all machines in your environment.

+Once you have a small cluster up and running, you can install a Kubernetes on the cluster.
+You can do this easily using the open source [Tectonic installer][tectonic-installer].

 ### Configuring the machines